Skip to main content

 But if you take into consideration the amount of potential revenue for Mauritius, it would make sense for their government to support .io TLDs.
 And we're talking about millions of dollars annually for a small island country, so this isn't insignificant money.

 However nothing is for certain and if you are currently hosting your website on a .io domain, you should be prepared with a backup plan.
-The domain market may be extremely volatile in the next couple of weeks, but it could be worth exploring and securing alternative domains for your business.
+The .io domain market has seen meaningful price increases, amid ongoing uncertainty from the UK-Mauritius Chagos sovereignty transfer.
+Exploring and securing alternative domains such as .app, .ai or .dev is worth considering now.

 We aren't sure when the next update will be, but keep an eye out so you give your B2B tech company as much time as possible to react to the news.